asmitaece88/DL/README.md

 # Python_with_finance

-## folder datasets  consist of data sets in cvs format
+## folder datasets  consist of data sets in csv format